be-u-nik/scheduler-app/README.md

 3. Run `nodemon index.js` to start the app.

-4. You can test the scheduler api by opening [http://localhost:3005](http://localhost:3005) and passing a string as an argument.
+4. You can test the scheduler api by opening [http://localhost:3005](http://localhost:3005) and passing a string as after the base url.

 ## How Scheduling Works: